TBC: The Tiny Binary Computer

 Loading and running a program: An assembled program can be loaded into the virtual machine by selecting its name in the drop-down and clicking "Load."
 The program is loaded into memory, the program counter (PC) is set to zero, and the highest memory location is loaded with its own address so that it can be used as a stack pointer.

-Image of virtual machine control panel
+The virtual machine control panel

-The simulated control panel for tbc.
+The simulated control panel for TBC.

 When a program has been loaded, clicking "Run" starts the simulated clock running, and the program runs at a speed proportional to the clock speed.
 Clicking "Step" executes a single instruction from the location pointed by the program counter.
 Note that executing a single instruction may take up to six clock cycles.